lmullen/jsr/_source/issues/vol15/rohrer.markdown

     written by a woman who published a post-bellum memoir.
 It would have been very revealing had I been able to identify such women.

-[^20]: See Ulrich Bonnell Phillips, *merican Negro Slavery: A Survey of
+[^20]: See Ulrich Bonnell Phillips, *American Negro Slavery: A Survey of
     the Supply, Employment, and Control of Negro Labor, as Determined by the Plantation Regime* (New York: D. Appleton and Company, 1918).